CNoune/IMG_pipelines/IMG_R/Readme.txt

 Simply run in RStudio (or any IDE/terminal prompt) as you normally would.

 Scripts:
-IMG_RClust - Kmeans clustering using the APE, MCLUST and kmeans packages IMG_RHeat - Heatmapping genotype abundance data using Pheatmap, grid and vegan - coming soon!
-IMG_RBioStats - Median lethal dose and median survival time statistical analysis using MASS - coming soon!
+RClust - Kmeans clustering using the APE, MCLUST and kmeans packages RBassay - Median lethal dose and median survival time statistical analysis using MASS

 Citations:
 Coming soon!